 - Referrals to clinicians who provide psychological counselling for individuals and families who need assistance to cope with the challenges that may arise during counselling and testing

 Counselling is typically recommended for individuals who have been diagnosed with cancer at unusually young ages or who have multiple family members who have been diagnosed with cancer.

-No. Genetic testing may not be useful for everyone receiving counselling.
+Genetic testing is not required and may not be useful for everyone receiving counselling.
 You may also decide after the counselling that genetic testing is not for you.

 Here are some important questions for you to consider.
 If you answer yes to any of the following questions, hereditary cancer risk counselling may be useful for you.

 - Have you or a close relative been diagnosed with cancer at an early age?

 - Do you have more than one relative with the same type of cancer?
 If yes, is the same type of cancer found in more than one generation?

 - Has any one person in your family had more than one type of cancer?

 - Has anyone in your family been diagnosed with bilateral (both sides) cancer of paired organs (e.g., breasts, ovaries, kidneys)?

 - Are you related to someone who is known to have an inherited mutation that can cause cancer?